-Looking back, CEO Elisabethe Dank outlines what makes the association unique in the industry.
+Looking back, former CEO Elisabethe Dank outlines what makes the association unique in the industry.
 Where to begin…?
 I guess at the beginning…

 Dr Peter Nadebaum had a dream providing an identity for the contamination and remediation industry, which he subsequently discussed with Ravi Naidu (CRC CARE); Ross McFarland (representing ACLCA); David Bates and Paul Howlett (EcoForum) late in 2006.
 The group met again in March 2007 and the creation of ALGA was unanimously agreed by all present.
 On 26 July 2007 that dream became a reality, with Dr Peter Nadebaum leading the charge as the first President of the newly formed Australian Land & Groundwater Association Inc.

 I joined ALGA as their secretariat in October 2008.
 At that time, it had 70 members and just over $50,000 in the bank, thanks to a generous donation from EcoForum (at that time owned by Margaret and David Bates, Rosalid Vrettas and Paul Howlett).
 So the following story is from my perspective, from then…

 Dr Nadebaum was instrumental in establishing ALGA as a vehicle for information sharing, he was not (and still is not I might add) afraid of stirring the pot, to create healthy debate, with the sole intention of improving the skill level of individuals within the industry.